 - When traveling slower than traffic, bicyclists generally move to the right of the travel lanes, just as other slow-moving vehicles do.
 But do not expect bicyclists to hug the curb, dodge in and out between parked cars, or ride on a debris-covered shoulder.
 Bicycling that way is not safe, and the law requires bicyclists to ride safely.

 - If the lane is too narrow to safely share between a bicycle and a motor vehicle, the bicycle may move towards the center of the lane to discourage motor vehicles from dangerously squeezing past in the lane.
 If you see a bicyclist riding in the middle of the lane in this way, the bicyclist is following the law.
 Slow and wait behind the bicyclist until it is safe to move into the next lane to pass.

 - Bicyclists may sometimes ride the shoulder of the road when available.
 However, they are not required by law to do so.
 Obstacles in the shoulder such as glass, debris, or rough pavement may not be obvious to the motorist but may be very dangerous to the bicyclist.

 - Bicycle lanes may not be blocked or used for parking.
 Motorists must signal and yield to any bicyclists in the lane before crossing a bicycle lane.
 As with shoulders, bicyclists may leave the bike lane for any number of reasons, including debris, obstacles, or to prepare for a turn.

-A review of the driver’s handbooks for Missouri and Kansas reveals the following:
+A review of the driver’s handbook Kansas reveals the following:

 - On public streets and highways, bicyclists have the same rights and responsibilities as a motor vehicle operator.